Realizations are extremely important moments in the human life.

 In the movies, life-changing moments are often cinematic and laden with computer-generated images and dramatic sweeps of music.

 For example, on two separate occasions, I saw someone simply walk in front of me and had an instant epiphany that improved the way I see and experience my life from that point forward.

 Sometimes, though, life-changing moments can occur from startling external events.

 Though the details of my friend’s accident itself are not the point of this particular article, I will say that it was an accident that could happen to anyone, and yet, still, was quite unexpected.

 I find it a bit irksome to even refer to it as an “accident,” as it really was more of a growing opportunity.

 In the days following the accident, all of these ideas – ideas that I had been flirting with for a few years – crystalized and became deeply and profoundly real.

 In other words, what had been a slow-burning intellectual and philosophical awareness before the accident, transformed – almost overnight – into an integrated part of my psyche after the accident.

 I share these realizations with the hope that they might offer you increased clarity and direction in your own life.

 I encourage you to use the realizations that seem helpful or illuminating and simply leave behind the ones that seem not to fit your life’s unique trajectory.

 I believe, passionately, that we need these sorts of insights in order to keep on our life path so that we can fulfill our purpose.

 After the accident, I was able to see – with crystal clarity – that I had been overcomplicating my daily life.

 Fit as many of those joyful activities into your day (or, at least: your week) as you can.

-This is a recipe for inner peace and a way to make your overall life more delightful, and more meaningful.
+This is a recipe for inner peace and a way to make your overall life more delightful – and meaningful.